arcadiapage/arcadiapage.github.io/_posts/2020-12-07-how-to-tell-if-a-weekly-planner-is-for-you.md

 - Productivity & Simplicity

 ---
-_The artwork for this post is also by Arcadia Page_

 When working with your planner, do you have a nagging feeling of not being able to see far enough into the future?
 Do you feel like although you are writing everything down on a monthly calendar, you still have no idea of what's going on?

 Then you may need to switch to a weekly layout or at least a larger monthly calendar that allows for more detail.